U.S. House to attempt quick passage of Hong Kong human rights bill

 A U.S. official said recently that no decision had been made, but the unanimous vote in the Senate, where Trump’s fellow Republicans hold a majority of seats, could make a veto more difficult for the president.

-In Beijing on Wednesday, China condemned the bill’s passage, and vowed strong counter-measures to safeguard its sovereignty and security.
+In Beijing on Wednesday, China condemned the legislation’s passage, and vowed strong counter-measures to safeguard its sovereignty and security.

 Reporting by Richard Cowan and Patricia Zengerle; Editing by Richard Chang